Available now! The Time Eater Mystery/Adventure Novel for Young Teens

 It smelled.
 Like rot and mold and wet concrete.
 Like years of neglect.

-My Maglite revealed puddles and water running down the tunnel floor as it descended deeper underground.
+My mini-flashlight revealed puddles and water running down the tunnel floor as it descended deeper underground.
 Every few metres I could see deeper blackness where side passages led off the main tunnel.

 A footstep splashed ahead of us and, when I swung the light on an alcove to my left, there she was.
 A bundle wrapped in a dozen old coats and scarves.
 Stringy hair hung on wet shoulders.
-A smile that didn’t look happy.
+A frozen, frightening smile.
 And cold, dark eyes.

 Steve made a noise that could have been a gasp.

 I had to work to keep the light from shaking in my hand.
 This was it.
-Quick clouds of breath formed and dissolved in front of me as I slip-slid through the puddles between us.
-Anxiety building with each step.
+Quick clouds of breath formed and dissolved in front of me as I slip-slid through the puddles between us, anxiety building with each step.
 Four feet from her I couldn’t take it anymore, I had to do something to relieve the tension.
-I flexed my fingers and reached into my pocket.
+I flexed my fingers and reached under my tool belt and into my pocket.

 “Stop,” she barked, a hundred tonnes of weather and old rocks in her voice.
 Cigarettes and damp ground at night and God knew what else.
 “What are you doing with your hand?”